rajvadluri16/Kitchen-Story/tekangularapp/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+## Install these packages to run the project with error
+open your angular cli and
+run `npm install bootstrap` for bootstrap run `npm install --save font-awesome angular-font-awesome` for fontawesome icons run `npm install @fortawesome/free-solid-svg-icons` run `npm i --save @fortawesome/free-brands-svg-icons`

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).